ChloeL01/CP3407-assignment/user_stories/wishlist.md

 * Will also include marked wishlisted items when they appear in the search page.

 ## Description:
 Description-v1: User can mark an item that they would like to rent in the future to view on their profile page
+Description-v1: User can mark a dog that they would like to rent in the future to view on their profile page

 ## Tasks, see chapter 4.
 1. UI page.
 Estimation 1 day